Hypoglycemia: Signs and symptoms

 Everyone experiences different symptoms of hypoglycemia, so someone with hypoglycemia may not have all of the symptoms listed above.
 Symptoms also tend to have quick onset.
 It is important to quickly obtain a blood glucose measurement in someone presenting with symptoms of hypoglycemia to properly identify the hypoglycemic episode.

 Causes

 Hypoglycemia is most common in those with diabetes treated by insulin, glinides, and sulfonylureas.
 Hypoglycemia is rare in those without diabetes, because there are many regulatory mechanisms in place to appropriately balance glucose, insulin, and glucagon.

-Diabetics
+Diabetic

 Medications

 The most common cause of hypoglycemia in diabetics is medications used to treat diabetes such as insulin, sulfonylureas, and biguanides.
 This is often due to excessive doses or poorly timed doses.
 Sometimes diabetics may take insulin in anticipation of a meal or snack; then forgetting or missing eating that meal or snack can lead to hypoglycemia.
 This is due to increased insulin without the presence of glucose from the planned meal.